steenge/OctoPrint-Noplasticdetect/README.md

 # OctoPrint-Noplasticdetect

-NOTE: This project is under development, and not yet fully functional!
+**NOTE: This project is under development, and not yet fully functional!
+Come back later :)**

 Extremely simple plugin that pause the printer if a DIY filament sensor detects that the roll of filament runs out.